Social media, Gov 2.0 and government workers

 And lots more.
 If you’re an ASPA attendee — or even if you’re not — we’d love to hear from you.

 We’ll be talking a lot more about social media and the public sector in the weeks ahead.
-I’m also leading a two-hour session at the state convention of the California PTA in May in Anaheim.JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+I’m also leading a two-hour session at the state convention of the California PTA in May in Anaheim.JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.